- How do you track support requests today?

-- 6 customer service reports for better service
+- 6 key customer service reports every support manager needs

 How many customer service requests have you received today?